Space Software Migration

 We are currently running INSITE as a self-supported system, and while it is fully licensed and stable, we are actively working to migrate to a new long-term solution from FM:Systems.

-We estimate that we will go live with FM:Systems in late 2024 or early 2025.
+We estimated that we would go live with FM:Systems in late 2024 or early 2025.
+The go-live date is now set for April 14, 2025.
 Although it will look and feel different, the new system will support the same core functionality and operational requirements as INSITE.

 All existing facility and space data and drawings will be loaded into FM:Systems.
 Users will still be able to query space data and view drawings in a web browser.
 Similar to the old system, FM:Systems will also have an online survey tool to collect space information updates from campus departments.
 It will also provide some new features that weren’t possible before.